juju/docs/src/en/controllers-creating.md

 juju bootstrap aws/us-west-2
 ```

-## Changing timeout and retry delays
+## Change timeout and retry delays

-You can change the default timeout and retry delays used during the
+You can change the default timeout and retry delays used by Juju
-bootstrap by changing the following settings in your configuration:
+by setting the following keys in your configuration:

 | Key                        | Default (seconds) | Purpose |
 |:---------------------------|-------------------|:---------|